Assimilater/Questions/README.md

 No code should exist in the master branch at any time.

-Questions for different platforms will be grouped, with a template in the branch "group/_template"
+Questions will be grouped by platform.
+Each group will have at least one template.

+Template branch names will be of the format `platform/_template` (ie `Qt/_gui`)

-Each problem will have a unique feature branch (ie Qt/ScrollAreaMinimumSizePolicy)
+Each problem will have a unique feature branch (ie `Qt/ScrollAreaMinimumSizePolicy`)